Thiam-Gregham/Thiam-Gregham/README.md

 - Hey guys!
-I am Thiam Gregham.
+I am Timo Gregham.
 - I graduated from the University of Dalaran (BMagg in Void Magic & Advanced Element Magic).
 - I am currently a PhD student of the Hogwarts School of Witchcraft and Wizardry.
 - My research is mainly focused on two topics: